 Credit risk is the risk that an issuer will not fulfill its obligations.
 New York State law limits the types of investments that the Fund can purchase, which minimizes the Fund's exposure to credit risk.
+The Fund has no exposure to credit risk as all investments are explicitly guaranteed by the U.S. Government.

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The Fund's policy for managing this risk is to hold investment securities to maturity, at which time the fair value of the investment is equal to its stated maturity value.
+As a means of limiting its exposure to fair value losses caused by rising interest rates, the Fund's investment policy limits the Fund's investment portfolio to maturities of less than one year.